GLOBAL MARKETS-China GDP data buoys world stocks, lifts oil

 By Herbert Lash

-NEW YORK, July 13 (Reuters) - Global stocks and oil prices rose in a relief rally on Friday after Chinese economic data eased fears of a potential hard landing by the world’s second-largest economy and a further blow to worldwide growth.
+NEW YORK, July 13 (Reuters) - Global stocks jumped and oil prices rose o n F riday after Chinese economic data eased fears of a potential hard landing by the world’s second-largest economy and a further crimp to worldwide growth.

 A 7.6 percent reading of gross domestic product growth in China was a hair above the government’s expectations, bolstering sentiment across the board in commodities and buoying stock prices.

-The euro advanced against the dollar for the first time in four days, rebounding from a fresh two-year low plumbed earlier in the day, as investors sought to cover bets against the currency and risk sentiment broadly improved.
+The euro advanced against the dollar for the first time in four days, rebounding from a fresh two-year low earlier in the day as investors sought to cover bets against the currency and risk sentiment broadly improved.

 “The data out of China suggested that things are not all that bad, and that’s giving a relief rally,” said Randy Frederick, managing director of trading and derivatives with the Schwab Center for Financial Research.